The national income of a country means the sum total of incomes earned by the citizens of that country during a given period, over a year.

 Nominal and Real GDP

-So, in order to eliminate the effect of price changes, GDP is estimated at a constant/base price called real GDP.
+So, to eliminate the effect of price changes, GDP is estimated at a constant/base price called real GDP.
 Or we can say, Nominal GDP adjusted for inflation.

 An increase in real GDP implies an increase in the production of goods and services.
 Therefore, the calculation of GDP at constant/base prices or real GDP gives us the correct picture of the economic performance of an economy